rn1hd/rn1hd/README.md

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

 - It all depends on the **compatibility** of my skill set, passion, and assigned job responsibilities.
-As long as I see a **good future** of a role that I was assigned to within my **career goals**, I am willing to give a hundred percent of my time and effort to showcase what I can bring to the team in order to achieve the business goal on time and what other contributions I can bring to the table.
+If I see a **good future** of a role that I was assigned to within my **career goals**, I am willing to give a hundred percent of my time and effort to showcase what I can bring to the team to achieve the business goal on time and what other contributions I can bring to the table.

 #### **Question #8: What do you consider to be your weaknesses?**